Need To Fix My Abusive Fiance

 Are you looking adequately at yourself and your part of this?
 Do you have a drinking problem?
 If you're not fully addressing your own issues, you can't do anything for anyone else.

-Here are some web pages from this site that are designed specifically for people in your situation:
+Here is a web page from this site that is designed specifically for people in your situation:

 how to deal with abusive relationships

-Read all of those pages, and follow the recommendations that seem to fit for you.
+Read this page, and follow the recommendations that seem to fit for you.
 I'm sure you will learn a lot and get some good guidance.

 My very best to you,